alasca-association/tarook/docs/src/usage/environmental-variables.md

 >***Note:*** If you have already initialized you cluster repository, you'll need to rerun the [`init.sh`-script](./../operation/actions-references.md#initsh)
 > after enabling the Customization layer.

+## Vault tooling variables

+- `YAOOK_K8S_CA_ORGANIZATION_OVERRIDE`: Overrides the "organization" name in X.509 identities for CAs (root and intermediate) created by the Vault tooling.

+- `YAOOK_K8S_CA_COUNTRY_OVERRIDE`: Overrides the "country" identifier in X.509 identities for CAs (root and intermediate) created by the Vault tooling.

+- `YAOOK_K8S_VAULT_PATH_PREFIX` (default: `yaook`): Vault URI path prefix to be used for all secrets engines used by yaook/k8s.
+Changing this is not fully supported and at your own risk.

+- `YAOOK_K8S_VAULT_POLICY_PREFIX` (default: `yaook`): Vault policy name prefix to be used for all policies created by yaook/k8s.
+Changing this is not fully supported and at your own risk.

+- `YAOOK_K8S_VAULT_NODES_APPROLE_NAME`
+  (default: `$YAOOK_K8S_VAULT_PATH_PREFIX/nodes`): Vault auth engine mount point to be used for the approle engine used to authenticate nodes.
+Changing this is not fully supported and at your own risk.

 ## Template

 The template file is located at `templates/envrc.template.sh`.